 Before Your Birth

-During our two (or more) prenatal meetings, we deepen our trust, and help you prepare for labor and birth.
+During our prenatal meetings, we deepen our trust, and help you prepare for labor and birth.
 We will discuss your hopes and fears, discuss your preferences and choices and what makes you calm and relaxed.
 We can discuss the birth process, birth team roles, strategies, comfort measures, and potential scenarios.
-I will help you prepare a birth plan, providing encouragement, resources and referrals as appropriate.
+I will help you prepare, providing trustworthy information, resources, developing questions to ask and how to advocate, encouragement and referrals as appropriate.
 We can practice for labor to help you be relaxed and confident.
 During the weeks leading up to labor, I will be available via phone, text or email if you have questions or just need an ear.

 You can still get the benefits of having a doula if circumstances make in-person support difficult or impossible.
 In this connected age, virtual doula services will provide the information and support you need.
 It’s a great option if you live in an area where support options are limited or if you prefer less in-person contact and want more intimacy during delivery, but still want to be informed and prepared.
 This includes working with your support person/people on techniques to assist you during your labor and delivery.